UPCOMING EVENTS

 411, N. Central Ave, Phoenix, Room 480

 Democracy is under attack.
 Worldwide.
-In more than half of the UN member states people power is waning.
+In more than half of the UN member states, people's power is waning.
 This includes both newly established and old traditional democracies.
-However, citizens across the globe are struggling to get their voices heard and making their influence in political affairs more efficient.
+However, citizens across the globe are struggling to get their voices heard and make their influence in political affairs more efficient.
 Forms of modern direct and participatory democracy are on the rise locally, regionally, nationally and transnationally.
 It is the hour of active citizenship.
-Get an insight and outlook into the growing world of modern democracy with Bruno Kaufmann, editor-in-chief at the citizens media platform people2power.info
+Get an insight and outlook into the growing world of modern democracy with Bruno Kaufmann, editor-in-chief at the citizen's media platform people2power.info

 Democracy and empowerment in local governance: Youth participatory budgeting in Romania